-- The maximum residential driveway width at the property limit is to be 6.0m. - Only one standard driveway is to be provided for each residential property.
+- The maximum residential driveway width at the property limit is to be 6.0m.
+Driveways are to be in accordance with Figure R-13 "Standard for Single and Double Driveway Entrance (Rural)". - Only one standard driveway is to be provided for each residential property.
 Properties with greater than 35m of frontage can apply for an additional driveway access.
 Such applications will be reviewed relative to local conditions and will be subject to municipal approval. - Agricultural field access will be limited to one 12.0 m access or two 6.0 m accesses per 25 to 50 hectare parcel.
 Agricultural access for parcels less than 25 hectares will be limited to a single 6.0 to 12.0 wide access.
-All access widths are as measured at the property limit. - Driveway culverts in settlement areas are to be sized to convey the 2 year municipal design storm unless the culvert forms part of a Municipal Drain system.
-Driveway culverts are not to be less than 300 mm in diameter.
+All access widths are measured at the property limit.

-Driveway culverts shall be High Density Polyethylene (HDPE) or Corrugated Steel Pipe (CSP) and maintain a cover of at least 300 mm.
+- Driveway culverts in settlement areas are to be sized to convey the 2 year municipal design storm unless the culvert forms part of a Municipal Drain system.
+Driveway culverts are not to be less than 300 mm in diameter. - Driveway culverts shall be High Density Polyethylene (HDPE) or Corrugated Steel Pipe (CSP) and maintain a cover of at least 300 mm. - Industrial, Commercial, and Institutional driveways must have an asphalt entrance.